-In 2013, former Mayor Bloomberg committed to diverting 75% of New York City’s waste from landfill by 2030.
+In 2013, former Mayor Bloomberg committed to diverting 75% of New York City’s waste from landfills by 2030.
 City efforts to reduce food waste take many forms, including:

 Of the 31% of residential waste that is suitable for composting, food waste comprises 18%.